-If more than one type of fuels is used, the GHG intensity of the ship is calculated as the weighted average of the GHG intensity of those fuels by energy used.
+If more than one type of fuel is used, the GHG intensity of the ship is the calculated by weighted average by energy used.

-To incentivize the use of renewable fuels of non-biological origin (RFNBO), such as ammonia produced using renewable energy, the amount of GHG emissions from those fuels is calculated as half in the GHG intensity calculation.
+To incentivize the use of renewable fuels of non-biological origin (RFNBO), such as ammonia produced using renewable energy, the GHG intensity of those fuels is calculated as half.
 This measure applies from 1 January 2025 to 31 December 2033.